DFE-Digital/npq-registration/README.md

 # npq-registration (National professional qualification)

-## Prerequisites
+## Setting up the app

+### Local development

+1. Install the prerequisites:
   - Ruby 3.1.2
   - PostgreSQL
   - NodeJS 16.19.1
   - Yarn 1.12.x

-## Setting up the app in development

-1. Run `bundle install` to install the gem dependencies
+2. Run `bundle install` to install the gem dependencies
-2. Run `yarn` to install node dependencies
+3. Run `yarn` to install node dependencies
-3. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data
+4. Run `bin/rails db:setup` to set up the database development and test schemas, and seed with test data
-4. Run `bundle exec rails server` to launch the app on http://localhost:3000
+5. Run `bundle exec rails server` to launch the app on http://localhost:3000
-5. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets
+6. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets

+### Codespaces

+1. Click the green 'Code' button on the repository home page and click 'Create a Codespace'
+2. Run `bundle exec rails server` in the terminal window at the bottom of VS Code

+If you're unfamiliar with what Codespaces are or how they work [read the official guiude](https://docs.github.com/en/codespaces/overview).
+If you don't have access to them you can request it in `#digital-tools-support` on DfE Slack.

 ## Importing schools